 The Supervision was a handheld game console first released in North America in 1992 by East Asian company Watara.
-It was meant to be a low-cost alternative to the Nintendo Game Boy, but failed hard due to its screen being much blurrier than the Game Boy, the lack of third-party support (with most of the present developers being from Taiwan and Hong Kong), and most games being clones of others.
-One example was the pack-in title Crystball, which was a clone of Breakout.
+It was meant to be a low-cost alternative to the Nintendo Game Boy, but failed hard due to its screen being much blurrier than the Game Boy, the lack of third-party support (with most of the developers being from Taiwan and Hong Kong), and most games being clones of others.
+One example was the pack-in title Crystball, which was a Breaking Out game.

 - CPU: An 8-bit 65C02 clocked at 4MHz.

 - Four shades of gray.

 - Resolution is 160×160; a little larger than the Game Boy.

 - 2 pulse wave and 1 noise channel plus an additional audio DMA stereo output channel.